Find out how the Institute & Faculty of Actuaries (IFoA) supports their members through every stage of their career.

-- Apply your learning in the practical environment
+- Apply your learning in a practical environment

 - Learn to work within a professional and ethical framework

-- Take opportunity to reflect on your learning and personalise continuing development
+- Take opportunities to reflect on your learning and personalise continuing development

 New student members are required to complete 2 years of PPD to qualify as an Associate, and a further one year to qualify as a Fellow.

 Your learning and development continues after you qualify as an Associate or Fellow.
 All Associate and Fellows who are in work and are fully regulated by the IFoA, are required to demonstrate participation in Continuing Professional Development (CPD).